Rhoticity in English: /eɪ/–/ɛər/–/ɪər/ merger

-Father–farther and god–guard mergers
+/ɑː/–/ɑːr/ merger

-In Wells' terminology, the father–farther merger consists of the merger of the lexical sets PALM and START.
+In Wells' terminology, the /ɑː/–/ɑːr/ merger consists of the merger of the lexical sets PALM and START.
 It is found in the speech of the great majority of non-rhotic speakers, including those of England, Wales, the United States, the Caribbean, Australia, New Zealand and South Africa.
 It may be absent in some non-rhotic speakers in the Bahamas.